 - Olive Oil.
-Add a bit of olive oil to the bottom of your pot before adding in your garlic and onion.
+Add olive oil to the bottom of your pot before adding garlic and onion.

+It is best to assemble before eating.
 Don’t assemble the sandwich in advance because the tomato sauce can leave your bread soggy.
-When you’re ready to have a sub, simply reheat the meatballs and sauce before placing them on your bread to eat.
+When you’re ready to have a sub, reheat the meatballs and sauce before placing them on your bread to eat.

 Other recipes that you may like:

 - Food processor

 - 2 cups cooked lentils see notes on how to cook them